 **If you plan to refuse the drug screen, we will screen your baby (that does not require consent).
-We will also call social work about your refusal and that refusal will look worse to the state’s social services**
+We will also call social work about your refusal and that refusal will be noted.**

-From that point, it is out of our hands, but you will have a visit from CPS who will asesss your home environment.
-It is in their hands at that point.
+From that point, it is out of our hands.
+It is in CPS’s hands at that point.

 If you are currently pregnant and using marijuana you need to stop.
-If you are taking it for a “medical condition” you need to talk to your doctors about alternative methods that are legal.
+If you are taking it for a “medical condition” you need to talk to your doctors about alternative methods that could be safer.